- Accreditation: Institution of Chemical Engineers

 Exams are held at the university campus in Glasgow on dates and times specified for each semester.
 Students within the UK and Ireland are normally expected to attend exams at the University campus.
 Occasional exceptions may be made in compelling circumstances such as staff working in offshore installations, provided that a suitable examination arrangement can be agreed with the University.

 In more distant parts of Europe and outside of the continent students may apply to sit the exam at an external centre.
 This would normally be a British Council office, although other venues may be considered.
-Any additional costs incurred by you when sitting exams outside of the University are payable by the you.
+Any additional costs incurred by you when sitting exams outside of the University are payable by you.

 Due to the wide variety of education and experience of applicants to this course, the selector considers each application on its own merits.
 Your experience and education must be at a sufficient level to allow the University to award the 240 credits (equivalent to Years 1 & 2 of the full-time Chemical Engineering BEng).